Moving to Year 7 – Advice for Parents & Students

 - Write a note/send an email to the tutor

 - Telephone and leave a message with the school office

-- Assure them that they are not alone in feeling anxious and that problems can be overcome when we all work together.
-Try not to pass on your own anxieties.
+- Assure them that they are not alone in feeling nervous and that problems can be overcome when we all work together.
+Try not to pass on your own concerns, worries or apprehensions.

 - Encourage your child to become more responsible and independent in being prepared for all school lessons and activities – but remind them that the staff are here to help